 For smaller and mid-level supporters, convenience usually refers to online giving capabilities.
 As philanthropy and technology grow more interconnected, your organization can anticipate that increasing numbers of supporters will expect to be able to make their gifts online.

 Your organization should be able to direct them to the appropriate payment location and minimize the number of steps required to complete the gift.
-If your organization is seeking to revamp your online payment processing capabilities to make giving easier, you can find a list of nonprofit-oriented payment gateway options here.

 Supporters who contribute major gifts—and other high-level supporters—are likely to make those contributions in-person.
 Because these supporters are essential to the success of your fundraising efforts, your organization should make sure that they know exactly how and where to finalize their gifts.